 “Let me describe a particular patient of mine, Mrs Constance Overmacher, who benefited from colonic irrigation,” says Dr Diamond.
 “This woman at age forty-six has a long history of antibiotic usage for chronic sinusitis.
 Moreover, she is a sugarholic to the extent that her food is total carbohydrates with hardly any protein or fat.
-She exhibits a variety of symptoms including extreme fatigue, migraine headaches, irregular menses, chronic constipation, abdominal pain, and yeast growing in the bowel upon testing by EAV [electroacupuncture according to Voll].
+According to Voll, she exhibits a variety of symptoms, including extreme fatigue, migraine headaches, irregular menses, chronic constipation, abdominal pain, and yeast growing in the bowel upon testing by EAV [electroacupuncture, according to Voll].
 Stool culture and blood tests for yeast antibodies and skin testing confirmed the presence of the yeast.

 Colon irrigation and comprehensive consultation with professional colon hydrotherapist registered with RICTAT and ARCH at the Parkland Clinic in Holborn.
 The best colonic hydrotherapy deal in London.